adi221/linkedin-background-generator/README.md

 ## ❤️ Contribution

 If you have any suggestions on what to improve in <em>LinkedIn Background Generator</em> and would like to share them, feel free to leave an issue or fork project to implement your own ideas :)
-I initially thought about supporting file upload (.svg), so I have a version with little bit Node.js for uploading, including uploading component, actions and reducers, you can [check here](https://github.com/adi221/linkedin-bg).
+I initially thought about supporting file upload (.png / .jpeg), so I have a version with little bit Node.js for uploading, including uploading component, actions and reducers, you can [check here](https://github.com/adi221/linkedin-bg).

 ## ⭐ Inspiration